Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

 Prompt engineering is a crucial skill for maximizing the effectiveness of AI models.
 By crafting well-structured and precise prompts, users can enhance AI’s usability across various fields, making interactions more efficient and valuable.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+**Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective**

 Example of a Vague Prompt: